 We’re very lucky at Audley to work with one of the novel's central characters: the vessel on which the action took place, the Steam Ship Sudan.

 Inspired by a Nile cruise she took with her husband, Christie had Hercule Poirot sleuthing on the decks of this very ship.
 The Steam Ship Sudan was given as a gift to King Farouk in 1885 and was prominent in the fashionable era of Egyptian travel around the turn of the century.

-In the middle of the 20th century it was sidelined by the trend towards large, characterless Nile cruisers – hotels on water – and she was derelict until 2000, when two Frenchmen decided to restore her to her former glory.
+In the middle of the 20th century it was sidelined by the trend toward large, characterless Nile cruisers – hotels on water – and she was derelict until 2000, when two Frenchmen decided to restore her to her former glory.